davekilian/terracast/docs/architecture.md

 * Possibly a separate lazy-built 'index-only' journal that just stores primary key to rowid mappings for faster recovery
 * Probably multiversioning support on the L0 row index to support long-running transactions (not needed for fast data scans though)

 Do we want to partition the entire row index so a single node owns the whole thing for a key space?
 That's very reasonable in terms of wanting to answer point queries by talking to a single node.
 But another design that may be feasible is a hash-indexed frontend that ingests small amounts of live data, over which we accept most query types other than point lookups are full scans; then have L2 row index partitions and L2 columnar index partitions all consume incoming hash checkpoints.
+One thing that makes this attractive is we can put the stream-routing logic in the hassh partitioned live data frontend layer thingamajig and rely on that to scale as horizontally as you want.
+In fact, you could go completely overboard and just round robin to the 'live' layer as if it's a load balancer ... but then every read has to consult every replica which probably isn't a great.

 I guess really the point of that last question is that the exactly indexing scheme has to mesh with the exact partitioning scheme.

+In that light, one thing worth noting is that we don't want to expose all our internal merge progress state to our clients, which means we're compiling queries on our end, which means we load balance queries essentially randomly across the cluster, which means even transactional queries are being planned on a different node than the one(s) storing the affected partition.
+If we already have to pay a network hop to get from the query managing node to the node(s) which own the partition(s) affected by the transaction, then having more different nodes to consult is more a question of tail latency than anything else.
+So that's a good argument for letting the L0-1 live data get partitioned independently of L2 data, which opens the door to maybe a consistent hashing approach.

+Oh, and there's no reason the node which owns L0 data can't also cache the relevant L2 trees locally ... they're immutable, and this node is the one that kicks off L1->2 merges by publishing its L1 to the historical nodes, so it knows which L1-2 trees are needed to complete its current view of the world.

 ---